How to Make Millions in HVAC

 Top-performing businesses all have one thing in common: they are committed to investing time, energy, and resources into their people.

 Hire slow and fire fast might be a catchphrase, but it certainly has some merit.
 It often takes going through several toads until you find a prince or princess, so to speak.

 Out of every ten people hired, you might have one rockstar, 1-2 above average, 1-3 average, and 1-2 that need to be shown their way out the door.

-Talent acquisition should never be treated as a ‘one and done’ endeavor.
-The most successful HVAC companies plan for churn (lost employees) as well as for expansion to meet increased demands.
+Talent acquisition should never be treated as a ‘one-and-done’ endeavor.
+The most successful HVAC companies plan for churn (lost employees) and expansion to meet increased demands.

 Establishing a well-defined hierarchy and chain of command is critical early on.
 So is forecasting how that organizational hierarchy might change as you continue to grow.

 For example, at what point will you need more sales reps, and when might that expanding sales team need a new manager?